Episode 05: The Traditional Wedding Dances

 The Anniversary Dance

 This traditional dance is a sweet way to celebrate the love of your longest-married guests!
 The Anniversary Dance invites all married couples to the dance floor, and throughout the song, the emcee will eliminate couples based on the number of years they’ve been married.
 This continues until there is just one couple left standing/dancing – meaning they are the longest-married pair in the room.
-As a toss-back to episode 1, you could opt to give your bridal bouquet to this longest-married couple in lieu of the traditional bouquet toss.
+As a toss-back to episode 1, you could opt to give your bridal bouquet to this longest-married couple instead of the traditional bouquet toss.

 What if I don’t want to have dancing at my reception?